Vonage/vivid-3/libs/components/src/lib/text-area/README.md

 - Type: `string` | `undefined`
 - Default: `undefined`

-Set the `value` attribute to set the default value for the text field.
+Set the `value` attribute to set the default value for the text area.
 Setting the property on the element will not change the default value, but will change the value shown in the view as well as the submitted value in a form (imitating the native behavior).

 ```html preview
 <vwc-text-area value="Default Value"></vwc-text-area>